Calvinverse/service.provisioning.controller/architecture.md

 * Bootstrapping can be a command with some options that determine the location where the local container is deployed to using a terraform script of some kind to generate the initial resources
+* Deploy to a k8s cluster somewhere.
+From there we can have all the actual services.
+  * Need some way to record what is being created and store that in the database
+  * Also need some way to migrate data from one database to another

 ## Location